dan-nagle/h2m/README.txt

 -CLANG_BUILD_PATH [path]	Option to specify the absolute path to the Clang build directory which has some necessary include files in it.
 This directory needs to contain ./clang/AST/DeclNodes.inc.
-This is probably .../build/tools/clang/include on standard builds.
+This is probably ../build/tools/clang/include on standard builds.
 This option only needs to be specified if ClangConfig.cmake cannot be found.
-If this option is specified, -CLANG_LIB_PATH and CLANG_INCLUDE_PATH must also be specified.
+If this option is specified, -CLANG_LIB_PATH and -CLANG_INCLUDE_PATH must also be specified.
 This option will be ignored if -download is specified.